[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 Originally created for Java-based builds, Jenkins’s extensibility supports virtually every language, platform, and build tool.
 It is ideal for teams with the resources and expertise to maintain their own build infrastructure and tailor pipelines to specific needs.

 CircleCI users moving to Jenkins often trade convenience for control.
-While Jenkins lacks built-in scalability and UX polish, it excels in flexibility and transparency.
+While Jenkins requires manual agent setup to scale and lacks UX polish, it excels in flexibility and transparency.
 You define exactly how agents are provisioned, how jobs are triggered, and how artifacts are stored.

 Jenkins remains a reliable and proven option for organizations that prioritize self-hosting, custom workflows, and extensive integrations.